Microwave shows E12 and may continue to run the fan after cooking or refuse to start.

 How to Fix / Troubleshooting

-Safety warning: Internal sensors are near hot surfaces and live wiring.
-Only perform external checks unless trained.
+Safety warning: Internal sensors are located near hot surfaces and live wiring.
+Only perform external checks unless you are trained.

 Steps to try:

-• 1.
-Allow cooling: Let the microwave cool completely with the door open, then disconnect and reconnect power.
+- 1. Allow cooling: Allow the microwave to cool completely with the door open, then disconnect and reconnect power.

-• 2.
-Avoid extreme use: If E12 appears after repeated long cooking cycles, reduce back-to-back usage to prevent excessive cavity temperatures.
+- 2. Avoid extreme use: If E12 appears after repeated long cooking cycles, reduce back-to-back usage to prevent excessive oven cavity temperatures.

-• 3.
-Test basic heating: Try a short 30-second heating cycle.
-If E12 appears immediately, the sensor circuit is likely faulty.
+- 3. Test basic heating: Try a short 30-second heating cycle with a cup of water.
+If E12 appears immediately, the cavity temperature sensor circuit is likely faulty.

-• 4.
-Technician-level: Access the cavity NTC sensor (often mounted on the cavity wall or top), measure its resistance at room temperature, and compare to Siemens specifications.
-Replace the NTC sensor or main control PCB as indicated.
+- 4. Technician-level: Access the cavity NTC sensor (often mounted on the cavity wall or top), measure its resistance at room temperature, and compare the reading to Siemens specifications.
+Replace the NTC sensor or main control PCB as indicated by diagnostics.

-Do not bypass temperature sensors; they are critical for preventing overheating.
+Do not bypass temperature sensors; they are critical safety devices for preventing overheating.

 Repair Difficulty